DataOnATangent/Yelp_API_ETL_Project/readme.md

 Specifically, when it came to rating distribution, price tier distribution, and review counts, the difference between the two were negligible.
 While this would mean we would need to dig a little deeper to form a basis for our location decision, it did mean that both locations were comparatively good options for a new business.
 Both locations already support a high density of spas with more than 1500 hundred spas within 25 miles of the city center.

-(Chart count by tier by rating), (Chart metro are by category density)
 <p align="center">
   <img width="460" height="200" src=Images/Area_Combined_Rating_By_Price_count.png>
 </p>